EvgeniyStrizhak/My-master-s-thesis/README.md

 **Project structure:**

 - Row_datasets folder contains sources of data which is used by machine learining models
-- Data_pre_processing.ipynb downloads macroeconomic indicators from Bundesbank [database](https://www.bundesbank.de/) and GDAXI index, process them and merge into one dataframe.
+- Data_pre_processing.ipynb downloads macroeconomic indicators from Bundesbank [database](https://www.bundesbank.de/) and GDAXI index, process them and merge into one dataframe and upload into row_datasets folder
 - The_project.ipynb contains data analysis and model training

 **The result**: